sirius-ms/sirius-client-openAPI/client-api_python/README.md

 ## Getting Started

-Please follow the [installation procedure](#installation--usage) and then run the following:
+Please follow the [installation procedure](#installation--usage) and then run the following (while replacing the Strings for project_space and sirius_executable):

 ```python
 from PySirius import RealSirius